Les Turner ALS Foundation

 Many founders are still involved in the Foundation today with Harvey serving as President Emeritus and as a member of the Board of Directors and Executive Committee.
 Bonny also serves on the Board of Directors and volunteers at a variety of Foundation events.
 Wendy continues to volunteer at events and serves in an advisory role with the Foundation.

-Thanks in large part to the vision and perseverance of its founders, the Les Turner ALS Foundation has been Chicagoland’s leader in ALS research, patient care and education for nearly 40 years.
+Thanks in large part to the vision and perseverance of its founders, the Les Turner ALS Foundation has been Chicagoland’s leader in ALS research, patient care and education for over 40 years.
 The Foundation continues to support world class ALS research, while providing hope and help for people living with ALS and their families.

 Share this Page